 About Assessment Score

 The new range for our coding score was recalibrated by our team of IO Psychologists after reviewing data from tens of thousands of assessment completions.
-Previously, the General Coding Framework used a 600-850 score range, and other Frameworks produced a raw score out 1,000.
-Now, when you complete a skills evaluation that is framework-based, your coding score will range from 200-600 and your coding report will give visibility into the mastery of individual skills being evaluated.
+Previously, the General Coding Assessment used a 600-850 score range, and other Framework-backed assessments produced a raw score out 1,000.
+Now, when you complete a skills evaluation that is framework-based, your coding score will range from 200-600 and your assessment result will give visibility into the mastery of individual skills being evaluated.

-The score interpretation is very straightforward, higher scores indicate that candidates successfully completed more of the assessment, thus demonstrating more of the relevant skills being evaluated by the assessment.
-Under that lens, candidates should not spend all of their time on a single question, if possible.
-The more questions a candidate is able to successfully complete within the time frame the higher their score will be.
-Although speed is not an explicit element of the scoring, it is implicitly part of it such that candidates want to successfully complete as many questions as they can, as previously mentioned.
+The score interpretation is very straightforward, higher scores indicate that test-takers successfully completed more of the assessment, thus demonstrating more of the relevant skills being evaluated by the assessment.
+Under that lens, test-takers should not spend all of their time on a single question, if possible.
+The more questions a test-taker is able to successfully complete within the time frame the higher their score will be.
+Although speed is not an explicit element of the scoring, it is implicitly part of it such that test-takers want to successfully complete as many questions as they can, as previously mentioned.

 How Assessment Score is Calculated